jarikomppa/nextfli/README.md

 A value of 20 would add a keyframe every 20 frames.
 By default no keyframes are applied.

+### -c --colors

+Number of colors in the resulting palette.
+Defaults to 256, which is also the maximum.
+Using reduced number of colors may lead to larger continious areas and thus improve compression, while making the image quality worse.
+When reducing palette a lot, using dithering may help with image quality but will also make compression worse.

 ## Linux and Mac support

 The source currently builds on windows.
 Everything is relatively portable except for thread-related stuff.